GNOME/orca/docs/user-extensions.md

 ## The Controller API

-The only supported API for user extensions comes from the remote controller, available as `self.controller` on the Extension base class.
-These are in-process "internal" wrappers around Orca's D-Bus remote controller interface so that no actual D-Bus calls are made.
+The supported API for user extensions comes from the remote controller, available as `self.controller` on the `Extension` base class.
+The controller provides access to all of Orca's settings and its commands, both bound and unbound.

+The following in-process "internal" wrappers should be used in user extensions to avoid making actual D-Bus calls:

 ### `present_message_internal(message)`